orman112/blog/content/blog-markdown/exploring-react-hooks/index.md

 - when the functional component completes, a different function associated with useEffect is executed
 - useEffect is a great tool for adding and removing listeners for DOM elements
 - Gives the ability to easily set objects, typically state, when components start and finish
+- If no arguments are passed (an empty array), useEffect has the same effect as componentDidMount();

 # Less common hooks